Santa Barbara, California

-In addition to being a popular tourist and resort destination, the city has a diverse economy that includes a large service sector, education, technology, health care, finance, agriculture, manufacturing, and local government.
+In addition to being a popular tourist and resort destination, the city has a diverse economy that includes a large service sector, education, technology, health care, finance and local government.
 In 2004, the service sector accounted for 35% of local employment.
 In 2024, the biggest employer in Santa Barbara County was government, followed by private education and healthcare, then leisure and hospitality.
 Together, these accounted for 50.5% of all employment.

-Area institutions of higher learning include the University of California, Santa Barbara, Santa Barbara City College, Westmont College, and Antioch University Santa Barbara.
-The city is served by Santa Barbara Municipal Airport and train service is provided by Amtrak, which operates the Pacific Surfliner, which runs from San Diego to San Luis Obispo.
+Area institutions of higher learning include the University of California, Santa Barbara, Santa Barbara City College, Westmont College, The Colleges of Law, and Antioch University Santa Barbara.

+The city is served by Santa Barbara Municipal Airport and train service is provided by Amtrak, which operates two service lines with stops in Santa Barbara: the Pacific Surfliner, which runs from San Diego to San Luis Obispo, and the Coast Starlight, which runs from Los Angeles to Seattle.
 The Santa Barbara area is connected via U.S. Highway 101 to Los Angeles 100. mi to the southeast and San Francisco 325 mi to the northwest.

 Behind the city, in and beyond the Santa Ynez Mountains, is the Los Padres National Forest, which contains several remote wilderness areas.
 Channel Islands National Park and Channel Islands National Marine Sanctuary are located approximately 20 mi offshore.